HOW DO YOU SUCCEED YOUR GLASS PDMS PLASMA BONDING?

 One indicator of the plasma success: its stability and color

 A good indicator of the quality of the plasma is generally its color/luminosity (which depends on the pressure and the gas used).
-Since the color may change, what you have to remember is, if your color plasma change with the same parameters, a problem probably has happened.
+Since the color may change, what you have to remember is, if your plasma color changes with the same parameters, a problem probably has occurred.

 The plasma time